r4victor/tenthousandmeters/content/blog/python_bts_13.md

 In the end, it became evident that Gilectomy is not going to be merged into CPython.
 Hastings stopped working on the project.
 It wasn't a complete failure, though.
 It taught us why removing the GIL from CPython is hard.
 There are two main reasons:

 1. Garbage collection based on reference counting is not suited for multithreading.
-The only solution is to implement a [tracing garbage collector](https://en.wikipedia.org/wiki/Tracing_garbage_collection) like the JVM, CLR, Go and other runtimes without a GIL do.
+The only solution is to implement a [tracing garbage collector](https://en.wikipedia.org/wiki/Tracing_garbage_collection) that can be found in the JVM, CLR, Go and other runtimes without a GIL.
 2. Removing the GIL breaks existing C extensions.
 There is no way around it.

 Nowadays nobody thinks seriously about removing the GIL.
 Does it mean that we are to live with the GIL forever?